thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

 .. _debug-in-testbench:

-Debug component in Testbench
+Debug Component in Testbench
 ############################

 GDB and DDD
 ***********

-Code debugging with debugger is an efficient way of finding issues in components.
+Code debugging with debugger is an efficient way to find issues in components.
 The code may crash or operate incorrectly.
-Also the SOF data structures can be understood better while seeing them in action.
+The SOF data structures can be understood better while seeing them in action.

-In testbench environment a severe memory access mistake typically results to a segmentation fault where the operating system traps the application when it performs illegal memory access to RAM it has not allocated.
+In a testbench environment, a severe memory access mistake typically results in a segmentation fault where the operating system traps the application when it performs illegal memory access to RAM it has not allocated.
 The debugger shows the stack trace of calls if this happens for quick spotting of offending code.

 A stable but incorrectly working component can be examined with breakpoints and visualization of data structures.

-To initiate debugging the output from previous command to run IIR EQ is studied.
-The information for debugging is shown in the beginning.
+To initiate debugging, the output from our previous IIR EQ example is used (refer to :ref:`build-testbench`).
+The information for debugging is shown below:

 .. code-block:: bash